Update: SSHRC Online System

 - value of the contribution the journal has made to its field(s) of research; and

-- impact of the journal’s articles (e.g., as measured through citation indexes or as described by the applicant).
+- impact of the journal’s articles (e.g., as measured through traditional metrics or altmetrics, or as described by the applicant).

-- evidence of the active engagement of board members; and
+- evidence of the active engagement of board/team members; and

 - soundness of the journal’s proposed objectives for the period covered by the grant.